 Apex MS/HS Site Administrator

 Allison is excited to be back at HLA for her third year.
 This year she is serving as site administrator for the Middle School and High School in Apex.
 She also continues to serve as the missions coordinator for the Apex campus, as well as the Classreach Coordinator for all of HLA.
 Allison is overwhelmed with excitement to be able to be used by our LORD in a variety of different ways.
 It is her prayer that GOD uses the gifts He has equipped her with along the way, as well as continue to grow new talents within her.

 Allison and her family are fairly new to North Carolina, as they recently moved from Seoul, South Korea, where they served as missionaries with Network of International Christian Schools (NICS).
-There I had the opportunity to teach a variety of subjects, such as science, English, and Aquatics.
+There Allison had the opportunity to teach a variety of subjects, such as science, English, and Aquatics.
 Allison and her husband have three children, all who were born in South Korea.
 Her love for missions and reaching out to the international community runs deep, as she has been living abroad for the past 16 years.
-In addition to serving in a school setting in Seoul, my family and I have taken short-term mission trips to places like Indonesia and the Philippines.
-We have enjoyed leisure travel abroad as well, including visiting countries like Australia and Singapore.
-I come to HLA with a B.A. in Education with certification in Elementary Education, as well as an M.Ed. in Teaching and Learning for the Middle School Grades.
+In addition to serving in a school setting in Seoul, Allison’s family has taken short-term mission trips to places like Indonesia and the Philippines.
+They have enjoyed leisure travel abroad as well, including visiting countries like Australia and Singapore.
+Allison comes to HLA with a B.A. in Education with certification in Elementary Education, as well as an M.Ed. in Teaching and Learning for the Middle School Grades.

 Apex K-6 Site Administrator